neitzert/FToDNS/README.md

 ### Types
+The three types of system operating within this PoC:
 ![TYPES of System](/images/FToDNS_Types.png)
-* The three types of system operating within this PoC.
-* Authoritative DNS Server:  A DNS server that behaves as though it is an authoritative resource of Domain Name information.
+1. Authoritative DNS Server:  A DNS server that behaves as though it is an authoritative resource of Domain Name information.
-* Recursive DNS Server: A DNS server that is not an authoritative resource of Domain Name infomration, but retreives it for the DNS Client.
+2. Recursive DNS Server: A DNS server that is not an authoritative resource of Domain Name infomration, but retreives it for the DNS Client.
-* DNS Client: The resolver that queries the Domain Name Service to resolve addresses.
+3. DNS Client: The resolver that queries the Domain Name Service to resolve addresses.

 ### Landscape:
 Two types of Landscape that DNS servers exists in, 'Direct Client to Server' and 'Client to Recursive Server to Authoritative' (AKA: Recursive).